 - Northland Pioneer College, Holbrook, AZ | Apply Here

-In addition to these scholarships, AAR has also established two endowments.
+In addition to the scholarships listed above, AAR has also established two endowments.
 They are:

 Ed Thirkhill Memorial Endowment, Arizona State University